cake-build/website/input/docs/writing-builds/preprocessor-directives/load.md

 Order: 20
 Title: Load directive
-Description: Directive to reference external Cake scripts
+Excerpt: Directive to reference external Cake scripts
 ---

 The load directive is used to reference external Cake scripts.
 Useful i.e. if you have common utility functions.